Thorium Hydride SDS

 Spill or Leaks – ANSI Label

 Eliminate all ignition sources.
-Absorb and/or contain spill with inert materials (e.g., sand, vermiculite).
+Absorb and contain spill with inert materials (e.g., sand, vermiculite).
 Then place it in an appropriate container.

 For large spills, use water spray to disperse vapors, and flush the spill area.
 Prevent runoff from entering waterways or sewers.